 This will have your children observing a simple science experiment with colour changing flowers!
-It is easy to set up and is a great lesson, especially for preschoolers, to learn about how plants absorb water through it stem to then nourish the head of the flower.
+It is easy to set up and is a great lesson, especially for preschoolers.
+It helps children learn about how plants absorb water through its stem to nourish the head of the flower.
 This is such a classic science activity that your children will absolutely love.
 I loved doing it so much myself and watching the changes that seemed to happen within the hour!

 Recommended age : 3 years + (Active supervision is required on all my activities)

 This activity is an amazing visual for kids.
 It teaches them how a plant absorbs water up it’s stem and nourishes its petals or leaves.

 - White flowers (chrysanthemums, roses or daisies would work well)

 - Food colouring

 I used chrysanthemums, but you might like to use whatever white flowers you have available.
 Obviously some flowers may not absorb water as well as others.
 To set up this activity I simply used a collection of small jars.
 I added 1/2 cup of clean water and 10 drops of food colouring to each of the jars.
 Red, yellow, green, blue and purple were the colours I made the water.

 I didn’t have purple food colouring so I needed to create it using a combination of red and blue drops.
 Possum loved watching how the two colours, when combined, made a completely new colour.